jackvaughan09/phil/MacOS_setup.md

 make setup
 ```
 ### Normal Operation: Transferring Audit Data to a Spreadsheet
-1. Drop the .ZIP files in the phil/data/zip folder.
+1. After downloading from the site, drop your .ZIP files in the phil/data/zip folder.
 Remove any .ZIP files that are unnecessary or that have already been scraped.
 2. Run the following command in terminal:
 ```bash
 cd phil/control/venv
 source bin/activate
 ```
 - This activates the virtual environment in which we run our code.
-You should see '(venv)' at the start of the current terminal line.
+You should see '(venv)' at the start of the current terminal line after running this.
 3. Navigate back to control & run make run: (the 'cd ..' command moves you up one folder)
 ```bash
 cd ..